MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOContainer.md

 Remove-SPOContainer -Identity 423poi45-jikl-9bnm-b302-1234ghy56789
 ```

-Example 1 places the container with the `ContainerId` `423poi45-jikl-9bnm-b302-1234ghy56789` into the Recycle Bin.
-The Container will be permanently deleted from the Recycle Bin after 93 days unless the deleted container is [restored](./Restore-SPODeletedContainer.md) before permanent deletion.
+Example 1 places the Container with the `ContainerId` `423poi45-jikl-9bnm-b302-1234ghy56789` into the Recycle Bin.
+The Container will be permanently deleted from the Recycle Bin after 93 days unless the deleted Container is [restored](./Restore-SPODeletedContainer.md) before permanent deletion.

 ## PARAMETERS